 Voice technology is currently in the process of leapfrogging over established digital interfaces, but this isn’t a painless transition.
 Computer interfaces, especially the keyboard and mouse, will resist this change.

 Additionally, the game controller isn’t about to turn over and play dead when a slew of next generation games are coming down the pipe.
 Still, a game changing technology is on the horizon.
 Virtual reality is finally coming of age.
+Learn more about the future of immersive gaming and how voice technology and video games may evolve together.

 Engaging Gamers in Deeply Immersive Environments